Back To CoursePhysics 101: Help and Review

 The variable m takes on different integer values corresponding to different dark spots on the viewing screen.
-For example, the dark spot corresponding to m=0 is closest to the center of the viewing screen.
-Setting m=0 will yield a positive x, which indicates the corresponding dark spot is slightly above the center of the screen.
-Other dark spots can be extrapolated from this reference point and can be seen in Figure 3.
+For example, the dark spot corresponding to m = 0 is closest to the center of the viewing screen.
+Setting m = 0 will yield a positive x, which indicates the corresponding dark spot is slightly above the center of the screen.

 There is a similar equation for the positions of bright spots of the interference pattern:

-In this lesson, we discussed the most basic scenario where destructive interference occurs -- a double slit experiment.
-The 'dark' spots of the interference pattern are where an incoming signal in the form of a wave cannot be detected.
-In the double slit experiment, these points are predicted by an equation that we discussed how to use.
-The locations of the points depend on the wavelength (or frequency) of the interfering wave sources (the slits) and the distance between these sources.
+The dark spots of the interference pattern are where an incoming signal in the form of a wave cannot be detected.
+In the double slit experiment, these points are predicted by an equation.
+The standard expression that relates x to the distance between the slits d, the distance to the viewing screen L, and the wavelength of the wave lambda is:

 To unlock this lesson you must be a Study.com Member.